A diploma focused on supporting whānau, hapū, and community to strengthen wellbeing, with a bicultural, whānau-centred approach in social services.

 Demonstrate adequate literacy and/or numeracy skills

-If 20 or over: Demonstrated academic ability at NZQA Level 4 or equivalent, with work and life experience
+20 or older: Demonstrated academic ability at NZQA Level 4 or equivalent (personal attributes, work/life experience)